The COVID-19 pandemic brought a host of changes to the United States. One major shift no one expected: a red-hot housing market.

 With Americans forced to spend more time in their homes, homeowners developed a renewed interest in living space and home functionality.
 As a result, the demand for new home construction began to explode amid a global pandemic.

 Manufacturers and supply chains were poorly equipped to meet demand.
-Multiple government-imposed lockdowns slowed—or entirely halted— the flow of goods and materials across the globe.
-As the demand for new homes drastically rose and unforeseen weather events compounded supply chain constraints, we saw a shortage of raw building materials lead to sharp price increases.
-Several raw material prices escalated to new heights: Iron and steel prices grew 62.8%, lumber prices shot up 154% and the price for crude petroleum rose 186.7% … all within twelve months.
+Multiple government-imposed lockdowns slowed — or entirely halted — the flow of goods and materials across the globe.
+As the demand for new homes rose and supply chain issues worsened, we saw a shortage of raw building materials lead to sharp price increases.

-Catapulting prices in the middle of jobs left fixed-price builders in difficult situations, unsure whether to absorb the cost of rising materials or ask the purchaser for more money.
+Skyrocketing prices in the middle of construction jobs left fixed-price builders in difficult situations.
+The options: take on the rising cost of materials or ask clients for more money.

 What is an escalation clause?

-For example, Builder B agrees to build a house for Purchaser P using a fixed-price agreement.
+Builder B agrees to build a house for Client C using a fixed-price agreement.
 In the middle of building the home, supply chain interruptions cause lumber prices to increase 30%.

-Instead of absorbing the cost, Builder B has included an escalation clause in his residential construction contract which states that he is entitled to equitably adjust the price should a force majeure event occur.
+Instead of absorbing the cost, Builder B has included an escalation clause in his residential construction contract which states that he’s entitled to equitably adjust the price should a force majeure event occur.
 The force majeure section defined supply chain disruptions as a type of force majeure event, thereby triggering the escalation clause.
-Thus, Builder B’s job profit margins are protected from soaring material prices.
+This means that Builder B’s job profit margins are protected from soaring material prices.